vmware-archive/vsphere-storage-for-kubernetes/documentation/largescaledeployment.md

 ---
 title: Recommended configuration for large scale cluster deployment
 ---
-vSphere Cloud Provider is successfully validated with a kubernetes cluster with 500 nodes.
+vSphere Cloud Provider is successfully validated with 500 node Kubernetes cluster.

-Below is the cluster configuration recommended for 500 node cluster.
+Below is the cluster configuration recommended for 500 node Kubernetes cluster.

 **Node CPU and Memory Capacity Allocation**